Scaling of highly excited Schr\"odinger-Poisson eigenstates and universality of their rotation curves: Heuristic Laws

 The $n+1$ local extrema, denoted by $\{(\hat{r}_i,\hat{f}_i)\}_{i=0}^n$, alternate in sign and decrease in amplitude.
 The central point $(\hat{r}_0,\hat{f}_0)$ represents the global maximum of the eigenfunction, while the outermost local extremum $(\hat{r}_n,\hat{f}_n)$ marks the end of the oscillating region, beyond which the eigenfunction decreases monotonically to zero.
 In physical applications, the radius $\hat{r}_n$ serves as an indicator of the function's effective support.

-When applying these eigenstates to model galactic dark matter clusters, the squared modulus $|f_n|^2(r)$ represents the dark matter density distribution.
-Its three-dimensional structure, revealed through the simulations and shown in Figure \ref{fig:section}, describes dark matter as arranged in concentric spherical shells of decreasing density.
+When applying these eigenstates to model matter fields, the squared modulus $|f_n|^2(r)$ represents the matter density distribution.
+Its three-dimensional structure, revealed by numerical computations and shown in Figure \ref{fig:section}, describes matter as arranged in concentric spherical shells of decreasing density.
 The quantitative study that follows characterizes this structure by deriving precise heuristic laws, that describe its dependence on the excitation index $n$.